NilsNiggemann/PMFRG.jl/performance-engineering/notes.md

         with the recorded test cases.
         getXBubblePartition should contain all the possible functionality that does not require MPI calls.
+[Almost DONE] OPEN ISSUE: how much logic should be outside of getXBubblePartition! ?
+        This is related to 1b.2.

-[Almost DONE] 1b.
+  1b.
 Add MPI setup to original program
     1. Add MPI initialization and finalization in test script using only non MPI-functions.
        Conflicts on external resources must be solved somehow (e.g., making so that each process writes in his own directory, named after the process itself, or some other solution).
-       No MPI-ized functions should be implemented
+       No MPI-ized functions should be implemented [IN PROGRESS]
-  2. Implement MPI version of getXBubble!, called getXBubbleMPI!, as a drop-in replacement for getXBubble!, that should work without any changes in the script with the MPI setup
+    2. Implement MPI version of getXBubble!, called getXBubbleMPI!, as a drop-in replacement for getXBubble!, that should work without any changes in the script with the MPI setup.
+       1. Create mpi test for getXBubbleMPI!, using regression test case data from getXBubble!